MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 mesh is contiguous in memory.

-To illustrate, the following kernel code loops over the field types within the inner-most loop, where the kernel is called to operate on a single column of the mesh.
+To illustrate, the following kernel code loops over the field types within the inner-most loop, where the kernel is called to operate on single column of the mesh on a column-ordered field.

-The ``map(dof))`` reference points to the data point for one of the dofs of the cell at the first level of the 3D mesh.
+The ``map(dof)`` reference points to the data point for one of the dofs of the cell at the first level of the 3D mesh.
 For each level up, the code steps ``nfield_types`` points.